 Make a commitment to speak out against bullying, then print it out and hang the Pledge on your wall!

 These additional programs and partners are invaluable resources to learn about bullying or assess your own environment’s capacity to prevent bullying.
 The first step to making the world a better place and prevent the hostility that fosters bullying begins with you, and the Tyler Clementi Foundation wants you to have those tools.
 Please review them and if you have any additional suggestions for resources, please contact us and share them.

 Let’s Talk!
 Discussing Race, Racism and Other Difficult Topics with Students from Teaching Tolerance – a project of the Southern Poverty Law Center – is an incredible guide on how to talk openly about social inequality and discrimination.
 Learn how to communicate about such topics as white privilege, police violence, economic inequality, and mass incarceration with skills and courage.
 An incredible guide for educators, parents and youth alike!

 The Family Acceptance Project offers a free, downloadable book for families: Supportive Families, Healthy Children: Helping Families with Lesbian, Gay, Bisexual & Transgender Children.
 These booklets are available in English, Spanish and Chinese and include family stories that research has shown to be related to self-esteem and positive development.
 An amazing resource for every parent, and the best part: did we mention it’s a free download?!

 Bystander Revolution is a crowd-sourced collection of simple things you can do to take the power out of bullying.

-PACER provides on-line access to U.S. Appellate, District, and Bankruptcy court records and documents nationwide.
+PACER (Public Access to Court Records Online) provides online access to U.S. Appellate, District, and Bankruptcy court records and documents nationwide.